digitalcytometry/ecotyper/README.md

     Pipeline steps to skip : [7] # by default, step 7 is skipped
 ```

 The *Pipeline steps to skip* option allows user to skip some of the steps outlined in section *Overview of the EcoTyper workflow for discovering cell states*.
+Please note that this option is only intended for cases when the pipeline had already been run once, and small adjustments are made to the parameters.
+For example, if the Cophenetic coefficient cutoff used in step 3 needs adjusting, the user might want to skip steps 1-2 and re-run from step 3 onwards.

 #### Number of threads